 In addition to their research and studies, PhD candidates accepted to the graduate program at the Department of Arts and Cultural Sciences are expected to actively participate in the daily activities, including regular attendance of the research seminars.

 Vacancies of PhD positions 2021

-During 2021 we offer vacancies of four PhD positions at the Department of Arts and Cultural Sciences:
+During 2021 we offer vacancies of three PhD positions at the Department of Arts and Cultural Sciences:

 The PhD programs is located at the Department of Arts and Cultural Sciences, Lund University.
 The research environment is dynamic and growing with well-established national and international contacts.

 The application deadline is March 1st 2021 and the posts are to be taken up in September 1st 2021.

 Applications should be made online (opens February 1st).
 The official announcements, including a link to the online application form, can be accessed here: https://www.lunduniversity.lu.se/vacancies